PaddlePaddle/Anakin/docs/Manual/useManual.md

 		- More devices
 + Developing Guide
 	+ C++ APIs
 		- Anakin working principle
-    		- Anakin APIs
+		- APIs
 		- Code example
 	- How to contribute
 	- How to add custom operators
 	- How to add new device